tonydiethelm/memoryUser/README.md

 For example, if memory was limited to 500Mb in a Kubernetes pod, putting this in the pod and sending a POST to X:3002/600 should force an OOMKill.

+It will need to be containerized per your standard process and deployed.